Neurocommand requires a Linux host machine, virtual machine or WSL for Windows.

 module use $PWD/local/containers/modules/

-to add the containers to your module search path.
-Add this to your .bashrc if working.
-When adding to your .bashrc you will need to replace $PWD to point to the correct path, i.e.module use ~/neurocommand/local/containers/modules/
+- It may be a good idea to add this to your .bashrc if it works.
+When adding to your .bashrc you will need to replace $PWD to point to the correct path, i.e.

 ml avail

-to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name). - If a container is not yet there runml --ignore_cache avail
+to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name), run:

 - Every time you start a new shell you need to run